The Barcelona Pavilion: A Visitor's Guide to Mies van der Rohe's Masterpiece

 d411c-image.jpg

 I (obviously!) highly recommend a visit to the Barcelona Pavilion.
 You will be surprised how interesting such a bare bones place can be.
+If you're planning a full Barcelona trip, my Barcelona Barrios Guide covers the best neighborhoods to explore.

 Previous